What ICD-10 codes are used for eye drainage?

 - Treatment options include eye drops, antibiotics, and sometimes surgical intervention for blocked tear ducts.

-- Early diagnosis and treatment are crucial to prevent complications like eye infections.
+- Early diagnosis and treatment are crucial to prevent complications like eye infections and other disorders.

 - Watery eyes